S. A. G. Barnes: Political career

-Edmonton politics
+Edmonton municipal politics

-Barnes began his political career running for a seat as a trustee on the Edmonton Public School Board in the 1910 municipal election.
-He finished in third place of six candidates earning the final seat and his first two year term in office.
+Barnes began his political career by running for a seat as a trustee on the Edmonton Public School Board in the 1910 municipal election.
+He finished in third place of six candidates, earning the final seat of the four filled in this contest and beginning his first two-year term in office.

-Due to a merger between the city of Strathcona and the city of Edmonton an early municipal election needed to be held.
+Due to a merger between the city of Strathcona and the city of Edmonton, an early municipal election was held.
 Barnes stood for his second term in the February 1912 municipal election.
-All candidates running for school board were elected, with Barnes finishing in third place to take another 2 year term.
+All seven seats on the school board were filled in this contest, with Barnes placing third in popularity to take another 2-year term (to extend past the December 1912 election to December 1913).

-With the reset of election cycles after the city merger Barnes two year term was cut short.
-He stood for his third term in the 1913 municipal election.
-He slipped to fourth place in the standings but was still re-elected for another two years.
+Barnes stood for re-election to his third term in the 1913 municipal election.
+He slipped to fourth place in popularity but was still re-elected for another two years, as five were elected at this time.

 Barnes stood for his fourth consecutive term in the 1915 municipal election.
-He was easily re-elected winning the second place seat, and coming just shy of heading the polls.
+He was easily re-elected winning the second place seat, and coming just shy of heading the polls in the four-seat contest.

-After spending four terms on the School Board, Barnes had mayoral ambitions.
-He ran for mayor in the 1917 municipal election.
+After spending four terms on the School Board, Barnes ran for mayor in the 1917 municipal election.
 His popularity did not translate to the mayoral seat.
-He finished third in a five candidate field that was won by Harry Evans.
+He finished third in a five candidate field that was won by H.M.E.
+Evans.

-With the advent of partisan politics at the municipal level in Edmonton, Barnes associated himself with the Edmonton Labor Party.
-He ran for another term as Public School trustee under that banner in the 1919 municipal election.
-Barnes easily won the second place seat finishing just 13 votes from first place.
+With the advent of partisan politics at the municipal level in Edmonton, Barnes associated himself with the Labor Party.
+He ran for another term as Public School trustee under the Labour Party banner in the 1919 municipal election.
+Barnes easily won a seat, finishing just 13 votes from first place in the four-winner contest.

-Barnes became President of the Edmonton Labor Party in 1921.
-He stood for re-election in the general election held that year and won easily heading the polls over the field of eight candidates.
+Barnes served as president of the Edmonton branch of the Labor Party in 1921.
+He stood for re-election to the public school board in the general election held that year and won easily, heading the polls over the field of eight candidates.